kkyle-le/cse15l-lab-report/LabReport3.md

 ```

 ### Example 2 (Scope Compared to `-i`)
+This examples demonstrates the different search processes of `-w` and `-i` and how they handle cases.

 ```sh
 kkylele@DESKTOP-OE6MSVS MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)
 $ grep -r -l -w "Olives" written_2/